NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 To run the images, make sure that your system meets the following requirements:

 * A system running Linux `x86_64` or `ARM64`, or macOS `x86_64` or Apple Silicon.
 Linux for production.
-* A container platform, such as Docker.
+* A container platform.
 Docker is the recommended platform and is used as an example in this guide for running NSO images.
-You may, however, use another container runtime of your choice.
-Note, however, that commands in this guide are Docker-specific. if you use another container runtime, make sure to use the respective commands.
+You may use another container runtime of your choice.
+Note that commands in this guide are Docker-specific. if you use another container runtime, make sure to use the respective commands.

 {% hint style="info" %}
 Docker on Mac uses a Linux VM to run the Docker engine, which is compatible with the normal Docker images built for Linux.
 You do not need to recompile your NSO-in-Docker images when moving between a Linux machine and Docker on Mac as they both essentially run Docker on Linux.